About Us

 25. "You've always been right," Sailin said sternly to Prophet, "Do the Guards know about this?"

 26. "What could they do, if they did?," Prophet answered.
 That was the problem.
-This was the financial equivalent of Vaprous 3 smashing into Vejhon and extinquishing all life.
+This was the financial equivalent of Vaprous 3 smashing into Vejhon; a life extinguishing event.
 "Where's the money going?"
 Sailin asked.
 "I don't have those details," Prophet answered.
 He would have gladly divulged more if he knew.

 27. "He's very clever," Prophet offered, "He's being managed by nightmares in the background.
 Some of the Kids think he's going to take over the entire shell."

 28. "Well, the Guards must be involved then," Sailin said with certainty.
 The Guards and the savants occasionally had overlapping areas of concern.
+They could operate in the same arena and never once intersect.
 "He wants to control the entire shell?"
 Sailin contemplated, "How's he going to do that?"
 He spoke softer in 'think-tank' mode.
 "I can theorize," Prophet offered.
 "Please do..."
 Sailin coddled.

 29. "Kor will plant seeds of dissent that metastasize into a catastrophic reinvention of government," Prophet explained.
-"Just like a fiction novel," Sailin injected.
+"Just like a sci-fi holo," Sailin injected.
 "We've got Kids going to their meetings," Prophet continued, "Here's a quote: 'The so-called necessity of friction-induced imbalance is pure rubbish and rooted in fear.'"
 "Kor said that?"
 Sailin interrupted.
 "He did," Prophet confirmed.
-It sounded a bit Cacci Daiish, and they both had the same thought.
+"Sounds a bit Cacci Daiish," they both thought.

 30. "The Kids are plants?"
 Sailin had to verify.
 "They volunteered," Prophet answered, "they'll keep their oaths," he reassured him, "but they're damn good at playing the part."
 Sailin masked a mischievous chuckle, "That's what we do."
-Prophet nodded, no argument.
+Prophet nodded, no argument there.

 31. About the only thing stronger than Kor was the obsession of his adoring cult followers to worship him.
-He attracted followers who didn't care about religion, and would be flattered to have two savants among them -- it would confirm that a chink existed in Seven Gates' umblemished image.
-Tactically: "Who doesn't love a challenge?"
-That was their 'in:' They joined a cell.
-Nobody knew any better.
+He attracted followers who didn't care about religion at all.
+It would certainly boost his ego to rank two savants among them, and confirm that a chink existed in Seven Gates' umblemished armor.
+"You have to watch out for SGK's," Mantra warned him once.
+Kor thought Mantra's admonition was overly cautious.
+"Who doesn't love a challenge?"
+Kor replied.
+From the savants' perspective, Kor accepted the bait, and the local society chapter accepted them without pretention -- nobody was the wiser.

 32. "Where is the money going?"
 Sailin asked again.
 Prophet made no reply but had some ideas.
 "Is something cataclysmic going to happen?
 Is Vaprous going to hit us?"
 Sailin asked.
 Savants are psionic, but known for rigid professional tact.
 A slightly less vague thought came to Prophet's mind:

 33. "Somehow or another... we leave," he said with a shrug.
-He was as amazed at himself as Sailin was.
+He was as amazed at himself as Sailin was for saying it.
 The idea was so preposterous that both of them laughed out loud.
 "Did we buy passage from someone... are we buying a rock somewhere: Where's the money going?
 We're talking about the entire shell reserve!"
-He spoke in past-tense because he believed Kid Prophet was right.
+He spoke in past-tense because Kid Prophet had a track record of being disturbingly accurate.

 34. "To an apsionic species, possibly," Prophet ventured.
-That eliminated half the known Universe, probably more.
+That eliminated a small fraction of the known Universe.

 36. "I don't know," Prophet suggested with a shrug, "Maybe they'll be doing an expensive upgrade?"
-It sounded sarcastic but in their business, the absurd and the plausible were interchangeable.
+It sounded sarcastic but in their business, the absurd and the plausible are often interchangeable.

 37. "We have Kids in the exchange program -- I'll ask them to pry a little," Sailin said.
 Historically, The Cacci Dai favored SGK's because they learned Cacci Dai customs and technology faster than others.
 Prophet nodded and agreed, "Yes, do that," he encouraged him.
 Sailin looked away in thought, "That's the golden thread that keeps our society unified," he conceeded psionically, "but this usurper..."
 He again made eye contact with Prophet, fearing that spoken words would ruin everything.

-38. They had a cryptic exchange with their eyes and understood each other perfectly.
+38. They had a cryptic exchange with their eyes and understood what was better left unsaid.

 Next...